Code-Institute-Submissions/milestone-project-1-done-london/README.md

 ## Features

-Each page features a responsive **navigation bar** with conventional placing of **logo** (top left) and navigation links in the top right.
-The navigation links reduce to a toggle menu at mobile size to improve UX.
+Each page features a responsive **navigation bar** with conventional placing of the **logo** (top left) and navigation links (top right).
+The navigation links reduce to a toggle menu at mobile size to improve UX and provide positive responsive design.
 The **basket icon** is not currently functional as it is beyond the scope of this project but will be added at a later date (see "Features to Implement in Future" section below).
 Each page has a responsive **footer** with **join mailing list**, **copyright information** and **social media icons** linking to the brands social media pages.
 The join mailing list feature was removed on small and medium screen sizes so as not to clutter the UI.